Oblosys/atom-list-edit/README.md

 `alt-cmd-x` | `list-cut`    | Cut elements (and separator+whitespace) at cursor/selection
 `alt-cmd-c` | `list-copy`   | Copy elements at cursor/selection to the clipboard `alt-cmd-v` | `list-paste`  | Paste elements (and separator+whitespace) at cursor/selection

-Windows and Linux key bindings use `ctrl-alt` instead of `alt-cmd`.